Current Affairs-Topics

 Q4.
 What role does the Joint Parliamentary Committee play?

-The JPC scrutinizes the Constitution 130th Amendment Bill in detail, examines provisions, and submits a report to Parliament with recommendations.
+The JPC scrutinizes the Constitution 130th Amendment Bill, examines provisions, and submits a report to Parliament with recommendations.

 Q5.
 Why do critics oppose the Bill?